National Council (Poland)

 National Council (Rada Narodowa) was a local level of government in People's Republic of Poland.
-Introduced by Polish Constitution of 1952, they were elected for a term of office of 3 years in gminas, cities (and some districts), powiats and voivodships.
+Introduced by Polish Constitution of 1952, they were elected for a term of office of 3 years in gminas, cities (and some districts), powiats and voivodeships.
 National Councils had their own presidiums and were subordinate to higher-level National Councils.

-They were meant to give the communist government a facade of democracy.
+The National Councils were meant to give the communist government a facade of democracy.
 In fact the elections were non-free, and National Councils had little autonomy, being almost completely dependent on decisions of Polish United Workers Party (PZPR).

 The tasks of Voivodeship National Council (Wojewodzka Rada Narodowa; WRN) were to managing the public life of the Voivodeship, social control over the activities of the Voivode and performing the functions of local self-government of the second instance.
 It was only the Act on the organization and scope of operation of national councils that specified the competences of councils by granting them legislative functions of local government, planning public activities, determining the budget and benefit plan, controlling the activities of state and local executive bodies, and appointing self-government executive bodies.
 The composition of national councils was determined on the basis of delegating their representatives by trade unions, workers 'and workers' unions, craft and agricultural organizations, cooperative unions, industrial, trade, cultural and educational organizations as well as 2 representatives of poviat national councils.
 National councils elected from their members a presidium consisting of a chairman, his deputy and 3 members.

+The crisis of 1956 brought criticism of the functioning of the national councils.
+However, there were no demands to restore local self-government.
+An attempt to extend the independence of national councils was the Act of January 25, 1958 on National Councils and its amendment of June 28, 1963.
+Councils could coordinate the intentions of centrally managed socialized economy units operating in their area.
+An obligation of participation of socialized economy units in the costs of construction of communal facilities was introduced.
+Subsidies for local budgets were replaced with shares in the revenues of the central budget.
+However, these reforms concerned only Voivodeship National Councils.
+On the other hand, all national councils were given the right to decide on matters that did not belong to the powers of other organs of power.
+The presidiums of the councils remained the executive and management body, they represented the council outside.
+The act of 1963 increased the role of commissions and sessions of national councils.